dualra1n/dualra1n/README.md

 iphone x work but touch does not work yet works on ipad too but i wont say all ipad so a8-a11

-# now you can use linux and macos
+# now you can use linux remember with sudo and macos.

 # tutorial